novium/NXT-Tank/README.md

 Need help?
 ----------
-Hit me up with an email on alexander@wiftie.net, I will try to answer as fast as possible (>1 day).
+Hit me up with an email on mail@novium.pw, I will try to answer as fast as possible (>1 day).